sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 you've successfully written your very first distribution with `Dist::Zilla` and distributed it successfully, even if only to yourself.

-There is certainly a lot more to learn but you should at least now have a clear understanding that you can use the `dzil`, along with its subcommands, to help automate the process of generating a distribution.
+There is certainly a lot more to learn but you should at least now have the general understanding that you use `dzil`, along with its subcommands, to help you automate the process of generating a distribution.